solidi/coldice-remastered/README.md

 The rebuild of the Cold Ice 1.75 Modification for Half-Life.
 See [this post](https://medium.com/super-jump/building-a-popular-half-life-mod-during-the-rise-of-counter-strike-fec6a5b9fd8f?sk=6d1427b3f1d832df06bd5b07aaa456bb) for the complete archaeological origins from 1999.

 [Cold Ice Remastered](https://www.moddb.com/mods/cold-ice-remastered) is hosted by [ModDB](https://www.moddb.com/mods/cold-ice-remastered).
-These game libraries. utils and its game assets (maps, models, sprites) are built in [the hl-mods repo](https://github.com/solidi/hl-mods/tree/master/workspace).
+These game libraries, utils and its game assets (maps, models, sprites) are built and packaged in [the hl-mods repo](https://github.com/solidi/hl-mods/tree/master/workspace).

 Half Life 1 SDK LICENSE
 ======================